 The ICC is not intended to replace national criminal justice systems but rather to complement them.
-Nothing in the ICC Statute releases States from their obligations under customary international law and existing instruments of IHL to investigate and prosecute war crimes allegedly committed by
+Nothing in the ICC Statute releases States their obligations from under customary international law and existing instruments of IHL to investigate and prosecute war crimes allegedly committed by their nationals or armed forces or on their territory.
+States are thus still required to enact implementing legislation giving effect to these obligations.

-By virtue of the principle of complementarity, the ICC's jurisdiction is intended to come into play only when a State is unwilling or unable to genuinely investigate or prosecute alleged war criminals over whom it has jurisdiction.
+By virtue of the principle of complementarity, the ICC's jurisdiction is intended to come into play only when a State is genuinely unable or unwilling to prosecute alleged war criminals over whom it has jurisdiction.
 The ICC is thus intended to be a last resort in the event that a State fails or is unable to properly discharge its duty to prosecute with regard to these international crimes.
-This principle is By virtue of the principle of complementarity, the ICC's jurisdiction is intended to come into play only when a State is unwilling or unable to genuinely investigate or prosecute alleged war criminals over whom it has jurisdiction.

-merely intended to serve as a means of bringing about a more effective system of repression aimed at preventing, halting and punishing the most serious international crimes.
+This principle is merely intended to serve as a means of bringing about a more effective system of repression aimed at preventing, halting and punishing the most serious international crimes.